ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.2.3 External System Integration: (Elaborate with examples)
 #### 3.2.3.1 Data Verification (Pluggable by SI – Not part of MOSIP)

-The System Integrator can plug-in a stage in the workflow where the stage can communicate with any other external system and receive some data.
+The System Integrator can plug-in a stage in the workflow, where the stage can communicate with any other external system and receive some data.

 Data verification is a process in which the system verifies the data captured during a registration with the data received from the external system to ensure accuracy and consistency.
 It helps to determine whether data was accurately translated, is complete and supports the interoperability standards.

 #### 3.2.3.2 Data Enrichment